 Knowledge of Word, the image of Life or God depending on our beliefs, reveals that envisioning is key to having agapé by stating: “We will be like him (Word) because we will envision him just as he is.”

-“Envision” is the correct translation here, not “see”,1 indicating that the responsibility falls on us to envision Word as he is.
+“Envision” is the correct translation here, not “see”,1 indicating that the responsibility of actively doing something, rather than the passive act of seeing, falls on us—to envision Word just as he is, which is in his oneness with Name.
 Until we do, we cannot be like him but instead reflect the error in how we envision him back into ourselves.

-This applies to how we envision Word in everyone and give Name all our agapé through them.
-If I envision Word in you correctly, I reflect the agapé in Word into myself and can love you unconditionally.
-I can also see whether you are correctly envisioning Word in me and loving me likewise.
+This applies to how we envision Word in everyone and give Name all our agapé through them in our singularity.
+If I envision Word in you correctly, I reflect the agapé in Word into myself and can love you unconditionally, allowing me to give Name all my agapé through you.
+I can also see whether you are correctly envisioning Word in me and loving me and Name likewise.

-Once we have envisioned Word correctly, we know whether others are envisioning Word in us correctly.
-If not, they show us only conditional love, no love at all, or hatred.
-We are willing to forgive them for being blind to Word in us, for forgiveness is part of the nature of unconditional love.
-But also part of agapé’s nature is for us not to be against ourselves.
+Once we have envisioned Word correctly and know whether others are envisioning Word in us correctly, we can begin making our agapé grow, especially if they show us only conditional agapé, no agapé, or hatred.
+It starts with seeing Word in them and being willing to forgive them for being blind to Word in us and thus having little or no agapé for us.
+But be careful not to be against yourself.

 Learning How to See Spiritually